rahulkumarnarra44/ShapeAi_Rahul_Kumar_Narra/README.md

-# SHAPEAI PYTHON AND DATA ANALYTICS
+# SHAPEAI PYTHON AND DATA ANALYTICS BootCamp
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Nandini Jalan(Ex Data Analyst Intern at google).
 I got to